rebeccashill/ChrysalisltdOS/README.md

 ## Changelog

-The [ChrysalisltdOS changelog - Pure edition](pure_changelog.md) describes releases of the Pure's version of MuditaOS.
+The [ChrysalisltdOS changelog - Pure edition](pure_changelog.md) describes releases of the Pure's version of ChrysalisltdOS.
 Description of Harmony's version of the OS can be found here: [ChrysalisltdOS changelog - Harmony edition](harmony_changelog.md)

 ## License